eraybasar/pesdk-docs/_guides/android/v4/features/overlay.md

 ---

 We added overlays to our PhotoEditor SDK in version 4.
-Overlays are an easy, yet powerful way to create stunning effects.
+Overlays are an simple, yet powerful way to create stunning effects.
-To put it simple, overlays are images put on top of the input image.
+To put it easy, overlays are images put on top of the input image.
 We provide several blend modes, that determine how exactly the overlay is applied.
-Each mode has its own characteristics and will add a unique flavour to the final composition.
+Each mode has its own characteristics and will add a unique flavor to the final composition.

 ## Adding and removing overlays